Counterterrorism: Target hardening

 A more sophisticated target-hardening approach must consider industrial and other critical industrial infrastructure that could be attacked.
-Terrorists do not need import chemical weapons if they can cause a major industrial accident such as the Bhopal disaster or the Halifax Explosion.
+Terrorists do not need to import chemical weapons if they can cause a major industrial accident such as the Bhopal disaster or the Halifax Explosion.
 Industrial chemicals in manufacturing, shipping, and storage thus require greater protection, and some efforts are in progress.
-To put this risk into perspective, the first major lethal chemical attack of World War I used 160 tons of chlorine; industrial shipments of chlorine, widely used in water purification and the chemical industry, travel in 90- or 55-ton tank cars.

-To give one more example, the Northeast blackout of 2003 demonstrated the vulnerability of the North American electrical grid to natural disasters coupled with inadequate, possibly insecure, SCADA (supervisory control and data acquisition) networks.
-Part of the vulnerability is due to deregulation, leading to much more interconnection in a grid designed for only occasional power-selling between utilities.
-A small number of terrorists, attacking critical power facilities when one or more engineers have infiltrated the power control centers, could wreak havoc.

 Equipping likely targets with containers of pig lard has been used to discourage attacks by suicide bombers.
 The technique was apparently used on a limited scale by British authorities in the 1940s.
 The approach stems from the idea that Muslims perpetrating the attack would not want to be "soiled" by the lard in the moment before dying.
 The idea has been suggested more recently as a deterrent to suicide bombings in Israel.
 However, the actual effectiveness of this tactic is likely limited.
 A sympathetic Islamic scholar could issue a fatwa proclaiming that a suicide bomber would not be polluted by the swine products.

 Command and control

-For a threatened or completed terrorist attack, an incident command system (ICS) may be invoked to control the various services that may need to be involved in the response.
-ICS has varied levels of escalation, such as might be required for multiple incidents in a given area (e.g. 2005 London bombings or the 2004 Madrid train bombings), or all the way to a national response plan invocation if national-level resources are needed.
+For a threatened or completed terrorist attack, an Incident Command System (ICS) may be invoked to control the various services that may need to be involved in the response.
+ICS has varied levels of escalation, such as might be required for multiple incidents in a given area (e.g. 2005 London bombings or the 2004 Madrid train bombings), or all the way to a National Response Plan invocation if national-level resources are needed.
 For example, a national response might be required for a nuclear, biological, radiological, or significant chemical attack.